jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetGrouping.md

     Used to reopen the named *TabbedFrame* or named *Tab*.

 #### Set TabbedFrame

+* `.setTabText(title, tab, newText=None)`
+    Change the text of the named tab in the specified *TabbedFrame*.
+    If no `newText` is provided, the tab will revert back to its original text.

 * `.setTabbedFrameTabExpand(title, expand=True)`
     By default, the tabs take up the minimum amount of space necessary.
     Set this to True, to have the tabs fill the entire row.